PRKille/TapRoomRedux/README.md

 * As a user, I want to be able to click a button next to a keg whenever I sell a pint of it.
 This should decrease the number of pints left by 1 Pints should not be able to go below 0.
 * As a user, I want a keg to update to say "Out of Stock" once it's empty.
 * As a user, I want kegs with less than 10 pints to include a message that says "Almost Empty" so I can try a pint before it's gone!
+* As a user, I want the option to edit a keg's properties after entering them just in case I make a mistake.
+* As a user, I want to be able to delete a keg.

 _Component structure:_
 ![component structure](./TapRoom.jpg)